Australia won't prescribe its national broadband network a high-fibre diet

 Usenix EnigmaIt's frustrating getting users to keep information and systems secure on a daily basis.
 However, don't try any smart gimmicks – particularly offering wedges of cash or other prizes for good behavior.

-The scandal around Carillion has put the UK government's addiction to outsourcing in the spotlight.
+The scandal around the compulsory liquidation of British multinational construction firm Carillion has put the UK government's addiction to outsourcing in the spotlight.
 Yet it is a practice that has been going on for many decades - not least in public sector IT.

 Heathrow Airport is to get new air traffic control radio systems with a surprising amount of internet connectivity baked into them.